-3. What is the difference between morality reflecting what it means to be an agent versus what it means to be a patient?
-Why is this distinction important for a reflective theory, e.g., when justifying the moral status of nonhuman animals?
+- 3. What is the difference between morality reflecting what it means to be an agent versus what it means to be a patient?
+Why is this distinction important for a reflective theory, e.g., when justifying the moral status of nonhuman animals? - 4.
+Does Kant seem to endorse any aspects of reflection theory in his Ground-work for the Metaphysics of Morals?
+If so, what are the relevant facts about humanity that he believes that morality ought to reflect?